Naman-Pal/SIHMON/ceng355wk12trouble.md

 Each Team will have approximately 15 minutes to both present and demonstrate their solution
 The grading will be based on
 - the content of the slides
-- how well you orally present the presenttaion material
+- how well you orally present the presentation material
 - how well the demonstration is coordinated with the content in the presentation

 Marks will be awarded as follows